tak-bro/aicommit2/README.md

 - `aicommit2 stats -d 7` - Show statistics for the last 7 days
 - `aicommit2 stats clear` - Clear all statistics

-Statistics are stored locally at `~/.config/aicommit2/stats.json` and automatically pruned after 30 days.
+Statistics are stored locally at `~/.config/aicommit2/stats.json`.
+Use `aicommit2 stats clear` to reset.

 ## Configuration